 During years in which the CPI produces a negative COLA, a "zero" COLA will be applied.
 The negative COLA then is carried over and applied against the positive COLA to be paid the following year.
-If negative COLAs occur for two or more consecutive years, the total negative amount is carried over to be applied against the next positive year or years, until the total required rate deduction has been fully applied.
+If negative COLAs occur for two consecutive years, the total negative amount is carried over to be applied against the next positive year or years.